-Phase 1 May 2022: NCT Rewards to All Users
+Phase 1 May 2022: NectarNet (Beta) - NCT Rewards to All Users

-The PolySwarm development team is hard at work adding to our mainnet platform so that current NCT holders and new users can use PolySwarm for DNS resolution.
-Starting in May, PolySwarm will release a Beta version of this first and exclusively (at time of release) to existing NCT holders and polyswarm.network accounts.
-Holders will be invited first to start receiving NCT rewards just for performing their DNS queries through PolySwarm.
+The PolySwarm development team is hard at work adding to our mainnet platform so that current NCT holders and new users can earn NCT by sharing their DNS resolution data.
+As of Tuesday, June 7, the PolySwarm NectarNet Beta is now live.
+This latest version of NectarNet will be offered exclusively to existing NCT holders with polyswarm.network accounts who requested to participate in the Beta program.
+NectarNet Beta users will start receiving NCT rewards just for sharing their DNS queries with PolySwarm.

-Beta users will be able to configure their Chrome browsers, iOS, and Android devices to start performing DNS lookups through PolySwarm, earning NCT in the process.
-PolySwarm’s global DNS resolver network will not only ensure fast query times but will also be the first to reward users with NCT for their contribution to PolySwarm’s Passive DNS data that cyber security professionals rely on.
+NectarNet (Beta) users can download and install the browser extension ‘here’.
+Just simply follow the instructions to start sharing DNS lookup data with PolySwarm, earning NCT in the process.
+PolySwarm will be the first to reward users with NCT for their contribution to PolySwarm’s Passive DNS data that cyber security professionals rely on.

 For our Beta release, PolySwarm plans to dedicate fixed daily reward pools of NCT to apportion to user-contributed PolySwarm Passive DNS data.
 We expect total rewards over the first year of operation to reach $1M USD worth of NCT, funded from our treasury.
 We have allocated the necessary tokens from our treasury to build up this valuable dataset.
 As part of our Phase 1 release, we expect the majority of daily NCT rewards to go to users who submit DNS data that provides additional intelligence to the PolySwarm ecosystem, such as: